 Using a thin wall rigid core tube on the VibeCore-D, you can typically achieve 90 to 95% or more capture of sediment inside the core tube as compared to the penetration depth.
 Thicker walled vibracore devices and gravity cores achieve a considerably lower ratio of sample length to penetration depth.
 A significant problem created by this displacement is the depth of the material inside the core tube is not well related to the depth at which it originally occurred.
 This effect is also non-linear with more “compression” occurring at deeper penetration due to the difficulty in moving buried sediment out of the way.
 It also changes with material characteristics.
 A thin wall core tube driven by a VibeCore operating at high frequency minimizes this sample unknown and sample loss.
 You get a more accurate representation of the sediment depth and the true vertical distribution of the sediment.

 Capture of soft upper sediment layers

 SDI offers a float and weight ring option that assists taking cores in currents or deep waters.
-A set of floats are suspended above the VibeCore head from a set of weight rings around the bottom of the core tube.
-When the VibeCore is turned on, the VibeCore slides down these ropes.
+A set of floats suspend above the VibeCore head from a set of weight rings around the bottom of the core tube.
+Turn the VibeCore on and it slides down these ropes.
 This keeps the VibeCore vertical until it is well into the sediment.
-In most cases, this will not be needed.
+In most cases, this solution is optional.